-- A. Religion Material will represent any religions in a factual, unbiased manner.
-The primary source material of religions is considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgment regarding religion, will not be included in the school libraries or classrooms. - B. Racism Material will present a diversity of race, custom, culture, and belief as a positive aspect of the nation's heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual.
-Required material will comply with all applicable laws. - C. Sexism Material will reflect sensitivity to the needs, rights, traits and aspirations of individuals without preference or bias.
-Required materials will comply with all applicable laws. - D. Age Material will recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society. - E. Ideology Material will present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
-This material will not be selected with the intention to sway reader judgment and is related to the maturity level of the intended audience. - F. Profanity and Sex Material complies with all applicable laws and is subjected to a test of literary merit and reality by the teacher-librarians and licensed staff who will take into consideration their reading of public and community standards of morality. - G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.
+- A. Religion Material will represent the major religions in a factual, unbiased manner.
+The primary source material of the major religions is considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgment regarding religion, will not be included in the school libraries or classrooms. - B. Racism Material will present a diversity of race, custom, culture, and belief as a positive aspect of the nation's heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual. - C. Sexism Material will reflect sensitivity to the needs, rights, traits and aspirations of men and women without preference or bias. - D. Age Material will recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society. - E. Ideology Material will present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
+This material will not be selected with the intention to sway reader judgment and is related to the maturity level of the intended audience. - F. Profanity and Sex Material is subjected to a test of literary merit and reality by the teacher-

+G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.